Search This Blog

 Namaskar,

-Language used in offices should facilitate communication
+Language in offices should facilitate communication

 When people do not get the opportunity to express themselves then they develop an inferiority complex in their minds, and due to that they get exploited economically.
-Thus regional language should be used for all important works.
+Thus the regional language should be used for all important works.

 First language should be one’s mother tongue